awslabs/seed-farmer/docs/getting-started/index.md

+---
-# Getting Started with Seed-Farmer
+title: Getting Started
+---

 This section provides instructions to get started with Seed-Farmer and be ready to deploy an application.